gary-archer/oauth.tokenhandler.docker/README.md

 It has some custom code related to expiry testing, custom logging and deployment.\
 The token handler API can run in either Express or as AWS Serverless Lambdas.

-## Prerequisites
+## Instructions

-First ensure that Docker Desktop and Node.js are installed.\
-Then run commands via the terminal on macOS, or via Git Bash on Windows.
+- See the [Token Handler API](https://authguidance.com/2019/04/08/web-reverse-proxy-implementation/) blog post for details on the setup.

 ## Quick Start

-Execute these scripts to build and run the Token Handler as Docker HTTPS endpoints.\
+Once development domains and SSL trust are configured, run these commands to spin up the system.\
 This is the preferred setup to externalise the plumbing during local web development.

 ```bash